ahmedcodein/salesware/README.md

 ![Prospect Edit Message Error](docs/features/propsect/prospect_edit_modal_error.png)

+...

 If the user clicks on the delete button to delete a prospect, a conformation message appears asking for conformation.

 ![Prospect Delete Message Confirmation](docs/features/propsect/prospect_delete_modal_confirmation.png)

 If the user confirms, two possibility are considered.
-The first is success when the user is authorized as an owner of the prospect or the Admin of the organization.
+The first is success when the user is authorized as an owner of the prospect or the user is the Admin of the organization.
 The second case is when the action is denied if the user is neither the owner of the prospect nor the Admin.
 Both cases are shown below.

 ![Prospect Delete Message Success](docs/features/propsect/prospect_delete_modal_success.png)